JPCHanson-Academic/ARdrone/README.md

 #ARdrone
-This project was part of a Brunel University Code-a-thon, to control a [[Parrot AR Drone 2.0|Parrot AR Drone 2.0]] and have it fly autonomously to and from coordinates given in a text file scanning QR codes at each of the coordinate locations.
+This project was part of a Brunel University Code-a-thon, to control a Parrot AR Drone 2.0 and have it fly autonomously to and from coordinates given in a text file scanning QR codes at each of the coordinate locations.
 These QR codes contain words which when taken together make a "secret message", the drone to make the message wins.